JKRhb/sdf-relations/draft-laari-asdf-relations.md

 # SDF Relation Extension

 This section defines a new SDF Class Name Keyword, sdfRelation, that can be used to describe complex relations.
-The relationship definitions are on class-level, i.e., the sdfRelation keyword does describe instance specific information about the relation, but describes how different models and definitions relate to each other.
+The relationship definitions are on class-level, i.e., the sdfRelation keyword does not describe instance specific information about the relation, but describes how different models and definitions relate to each other.

 ## Namespaces